kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 - **Negligible Performance Overhead**: Unlike traditional VMs, Kata maintains a light resource footprint, ensuring that security improvements do not come at the expense of performance.

-- **Seamless Integration with Container Ecosystems**: Kata Containers integrate effortlessly with Docker and Kubernetes, allowing us to enhance security without disrupting our existing workflows.
+- **Seamless Integration with Container Ecosystems**: Kata Containers integrates effortlessly with Docker and Kubernetes, allowing us to enhance security without disrupting our existing workflows.

 ## Practical Implementation within Switchboard's Architecture